 An ecommerce shop is likely to sell products from manufacturers or partners.
 There are several ways to get links from these websites:

 - Visit their websites and see if they have a section with links to their retailers.

-- If not, send them an email and ask them how you can get featured on their website.
+- If not, email them and ask them how you can get featured on their website.